LLNL/RAJA/docs/sphinx/user_guide/tutorial/teams_basic.rst

   });

 The ``RAJA::expt::launch`` method is templated on both a host and a device launch policy.
-As an example, the following constructs an execution space for either a sequential and CUDA kernel::
+As an example, the following constructs an execution space for a sequential and CUDA kernel::

   using launch_policy = RAJA::expt::LaunchPolicy